macymuhia/mattgathu.github.io/_posts/2018-01-16-rust-reading-list.md

 renaming when we enter a new scope.
 A syntax context under mtwt consists of a series of marks and renames.

+## Jan-26-2018

+**Title:** [Macros in Rust pt4][25]

+This post is about stuff around the import, export and modularisation of macros.

+The order of items matters for macros.
+You can only refer to a macro after it is declared.

+Macros defined inside a module cannot be used unless the module is annotated with `#[macro_use]`.
+Macros defined before and outside a module can be used without importation.

+Macros are encapsulated by crates - they must be explicitly imported and exported.
+When importing macros from a crate, you annotate `extern crate` with `#[macro_use]`.

+Program representations that matter in macros:
+* source text
+* token trees
+* abstract syntax tree

+**Source text** is the text passed to the compiler.
+It's stored in a codemap and is immutable.
+Once it's lexed, it hardly used by the compiler.
+It's main use is in error messages.

+**Lexing** is the first stage of compilation where source text is transformed into **tokens**.

+Parsing a token tree gives an **abstract syntax tree(AST)**.
+An AST is a tree of nodes representing the source text in a concrete way.

+The three main phases of compilation are:
+* parsing and expansion
+* analysis, and
+* code generation

+**libsyntax** implements lexing, parsing and macro expansion.
+This is purely syntactic.
+The result of this is an AST.
+During lexing and parsing, macro use is left as is in the AST.
+The macro expansion phase walks the AST and performs substitutions while maintaining hygiene.

+**Spans** (_a span identifies a section of code in the source text_)  are used to tracing macros in order to highlight source code in error messages.
+Due to the possibility of nested macros, the are also **expansion traces** table that holds a trace of each macro expansion.

 [1]: http://huonw.github.io/blog/2015/01/peeking-inside-trait-objects/
 [2]: http://huonw.github.io/blog/2014/07/what-does-rusts-unsafe-mean/
 [3]: https://doc.rust-lang.org/nightly/reference/behavior-considered-undefined.html